 4) Individualize health offerings

 Every employer is different.
-As a result, there’s no such thing as a one-size-fits all preventative health program.
-To effectively manage multiple programs across differing industries with unique health goals, it’s critical for OccMed providers to offer on-demand, individualized health offerings.
+As a result, there’s no such thing as a one-size-fits-all preventative health program.
+To effectively manage multiple programs across different industries with unique health goals, it’s critical for OccMed providers to offer on-demand, individualized health offerings.
 The caveat?
-This requires adaptable workflow, billing and management tools powered by agile EHR frameworks.
+This requires adaptable workflow, billing, and management tools powered by agile EHR frameworks.